deltashri/ML2020/notes.md

 - Std Deviation - should be a small fraction of the mean... eg: if 6ft is the mean height, std dv of 3-4 inches is good... if sd is 3 ft... data does not make sense SD of 3 inches mean, 68% of the population are in the range of 5'9" and 6'3"
 - if the diff between mean and median is too large... data will be skewed
 - if data distribution curve is too narrow or too wide, it is not following the normal bell curve distribution.. and the data point may not be very helpful
+- #### choose features that follows a mean distribution curve and discard the rest

 1. ### seaborn.pairplot & df.corr()